-- An online safety (e-Safety) will be taught throughout the whole school, to raise awareness regarding the importance of safe and responsible internet use amongst students. - Education about safe and responsible use will precede internet access. - Students input will be sought when writing and developing school online safety policies and practices, including curriculum development and implementation (via the Student Voice body). - Students will be supported in reading and understanding the Acceptable Use Policy in a way which suits their age and ability. - All users will be informed that network and Internet use will be monitored. - Online safety (e-Safety) will be included in the PSHE, Citizenship and Computing programmes of study, covering both safe school and home use. - Acceptable Use expectations and Posters will be posted in all rooms with Internet access. - Safe and responsible use of the Internet and technology will be reinforced across the curriculum and within all subject areas.
+- An online safety (e-Safety) will be taught throughout the whole school, to raise awareness regarding the importance of safe and responsible internet use amongst students. - Education about safe and responsible use will precede internet access. - Students input will be sought when writing and developing school online safety policies and practices, including curriculum development and implementation (via the Student Voice body). - Students will be supported in reading and understanding the Acceptable Use Policy in a way which suits their age and ability. - All users will be informed that network and Internet use will be monitored. - Online safety (e-Safety) will be included in the PSHE, SRE, Citizenship and Computing programmes of study, covering both safe school and home use. - Educating students in the effective use of the internet to research; including the skills of knowledge locations, retrieval and evaluation. - Teaching students to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Reinforcement of online safety messages whenever technology or the internet is in use. - Acceptable Use expectations and Posters will be posted in all rooms with Internet access. - Safe and responsible use of the Internet and technology will be reinforced across the curriculum and within all subject areas. - Rewarding positive use of technology by pupils. - Implementing appropriate peer education approaches.
+(Provide details if applicable) - Providing online safety education and training as part of the transition programme across the key stages and when moving between establishments. - Use support, such as external visitors, where appropriate, to complement and support the schools internal online safety education approaches.

-6.2 Engagement and education of children and young people considered to be vulnerable
+6.2 Engagement and Education of Children and Young People considered to be Vulnerable

-- Goldwyn School is aware that some children may be considered to be more vulnerable online due to a range of factors. - Goldwyn School will ensure that differentiated and ability appropriate online safety (e-Safety) education is given, with input from specialist staff as appropriate (e.g. SENCO, Looked after Child Coordinator).
+- Goldwyn School is aware that some children may be considered to be more vulnerable online due to a range of factors.
+This may include, but is not limited to: children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - Goldwyn School will ensure that differentiated and ability appropriate online safety (e-Safety) education is given, with input from specialist staff as appropriate (e.g. SENCO, Looked after Child Coordinator).